Head of Business Development

 Prof. Sue Smith, Director of the Centre for SME Development, has an extensive track record of university business engagement.
 Sue began her career in the private sector in the area of marketing and research consultancy.
 Passionate about leadership in businesses, Sue ran many leadership development programmes and trained other institutions across the United Kingdom on how to develop leadership capabilities in small and medium sized enterprises (SMEs).
 Sue is a contributing author to LEADing Small Business - Business Growth through Leadership Development, a published study into business growth through development.

-Project Manager- Innovation Clinic
+Innovation and Programme Manager- Innovation Clinic

 Investment Director- Investment Readiness

 Investment Manager- Investment Readiness

 Robert Sheffrin, Investment Director, has 30 years of venture capital, business angel and corporate advisory experience.
 Since the 1980’s Robert has specialised in venture capital and business angel investment as a fund manager, investor and advisor.
 After establishing an international venture capital consultancy, he was an investor and management team member with Imperial Energy plc which grew from start-up to FTSE 250 in 4 years, ultimately becoming group finance director for the oil field services subsidiaries.
 A chartered accountant, he is deputy president of the ICAEW Lancashire & South Lakeland and a former director of the UK Business Angels Association.

 Chris Wynne is the Investment Manager for Investment Readiness.
 Previously Chris has been a Management Consultant advising on, and developing business strategy and implementation of turnaround plans for small and medium-sized enterprises (SMEs).
 The majority of his career has been in the banking sector as an experienced Relationship Director, with 30+ years’ experience in corporate finance, including equity finance, and the SME market.
 Chris utilises his skills and business connections to help and advise businesses on raising equity finance.